Removing Emotional Blocks to Success

 Use a “contradiction”

-A contradiction is something that goes in the precisely opposite direction to the emotional block.
+A contradiction is something that goes precisely opposite to the emotional block.
 It can be something you ask the client to do or say.
 An example may help.

-She did talk to J as she planned and the last I heard they were happily married and had two children!
+She talked to J as planned, and the last I heard, they were happily married and had two children!

 When was the first time this happened?

-Emotional blocks can arise quite early in life and still have consequences long afterwards.
-You still can help by asking simple questions and listening.
-An example may help.
+Emotional blocks can arise early in life and still have long-term consequences.
+You can still help by asking simple questions and listening.

-F worked in a large company and was quite senior and technically excellent.
-Her manager told her that she would not get any further until she learned how to be less aggressive in meetings.
-That was the bad news; the good news was that I was available to help her.
-She was the youngest of five children, all the rest were boys and the only way she could get any attention was to SHOUT.
-When she realised that she was doing in the company what she had to do as a child to survive, she changed her behaviour.
+F worked in a large company and was technically excellent.
+Her manager told her she would not get any further until she learned to be less aggressive in meetings.
+That was the bad news; the good news was that I could help her.
+She was the youngest of five children; all the rest were boys, and the only way she could get any attention was to SHOUT.
+When F realised that she was doing what she had to do as a child at work, she changed her behaviour.

 What is the worst that could happen?

 Another paradox is that fear is only powerful if we take it seriously.
-The classic “Feel the fear and do it anyway” by Susan Jeffers is all about this.
-The question, above, can help people face their fears and realise they don’t have to be imprisoned by them.
+Susan Jeffers’s classic “Feel the Fear and Do It Anyway” is about this.
+The question above can help people face their fears and realise they don’t have to be imprisoned by them.
 Another example follows.

 P was overwhelmed with work.
 His health, marriage and work were suffering.
 We talked about what he could do and realised one possible source of help was his staff.
-He was a bit scared of involving them, he wondered if they would find him weak and would lose their cooperation.
-He realised that the “worst thing that could happen” would be that he would then find his job truly intolerable and would leave and that would mean he would have a break to think, spend more time at home and that would be OK!
+He was a bit scared of involving them; he wondered if they would find him weak and if he would lose their cooperation.
+He realised that the “worst thing that could happen” would be that he would then find his job intolerable and leave, which would mean he would have a break to think and spend more time at home, which would be OK!

-He levelled with his people and asked for their help and it worked wonderfully well.
-He realised he was doing half of his managers job as well as his own and was able to stop this work.
+He levelled with his people and asked for their help, and it worked wonderfully well.
+He realised he was doing half of his manager’s job as well as his own and was able to stop this work.
 His staff offered to do some of his work.
-His team were glad to help because they understood why it was necessary.
-By being open and vulnerable he created great support and team spirit too.
+His team was glad to help because they understood why it was necessary.
+By being open and vulnerable, he created great support and team spirit, too.